turbot/guardrails-docs/docs/reference/glossary/index.md

 ## Control

-An [executable](/guardrails/docs/concepts/controls) that evaluates assertions made by Policy Values for a given Resource.
+An [active resource](/guardrails/docs/concepts/controls) that evaluates assertions made by Policy Values for a given Resource.
 If differences are found, it can take Actions as dictated by those Policy Values.
 May depend on one or more Policy Values to fully define behaviour.
 Controls are specific to Resource Types.
 Controls can be in these states, such as `OK`, `Alarm`, `Error`, `Invalid`, `Skipped`, or `To Be Determined` (`TBD`).
 They are categorized into Control Types and Control Categories for better organization and reporting.

 ## Control Category